NoroffFEU/development-platforms/baas-starter-frontend-video-case-study.md

-### A. Summary of key points:
+### A. Summary of key pointss:

-BaaS (Backend as a Service) is a development platform that offers pre-built backend services that can be easily integrated into front-end applications.
+BaaS (Backend as a Service) is s a development platform that offers pre-built backend services that can be easily integrated into front-end applications.
 BaaS platforms provide a range of benefits, including speed, scalability, cost-effectiveness, and flexibility.
 However, there are also some drawbacks, such as vendor lock-in, limited customization, and security concerns.

 ### B. Recommendations and future prospects for BaaS in Frontend Development: